|

 A free choice of provider is possible without any problems on the part of the protocol - but is somewhat restricted in practice, since small providers reach their capacity limits much more quickly due to the increased resource requirements for main memory, CPU and “disk” memory.
 This makes self-hosting (running your own Matrix server) for private individuals more difficult.
 Of course, you can also run a private Matrix instance on a Raspberry PI - but there are certain differences …

-An example with concrete numbers (external): It makes a difference whether 140 GB database and 4.5 GB main memory are required for approx. 20 users (Matrix) or only 6 GB database and less than 400 MB main memory (XMPP) for approx. 450 users.
+An example with concrete figures is given by Disroot.org (external): It makes a difference whether 140 GB database and 4.5 GB main memory are required for approx. 20 users (Matrix) or only 6 GB database and less than 400 MB main memory (XMPP) for approx. 450 users.
+It is not the number of users that is the real reason, but the complexity of the matrix space that causes the high memory and CPU consumption.

 Further examples with concrete figures can be found in System comparison XMPP-Matrix.